Amrutha-murthi/PRODIGY_ML_02/README.md

 ## Kaggle Dataset:

 The dataset used for this project can be obtained from Kaggle.
-It should contain relevant information about customers' purchase history, such as the types of products they purchase, the frequency of purchases, and other relevant features.
-Ensure the dataset is downloaded and organized appropriately.Dataset used is https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python
+It should contain relevant information about customers' purchase history, such as the types of products they purchase, the frequency of purchases, and other relevant features.Dataset used is https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python

 ## Model Used: